HaoyunHong/Android_Java_Project/README.md

 # Android_Java_Project
-This is an Android Project for
+This is an Android Project for Java Course of Tsinghua CS Department's Summer Term